 With so many local grocer options and farmers markets, it’s easy to take convenience stores for granted — that is, until you really need one.
 Fortunately, there’s nearby Beaumont Market.
 This folksy neighborhood market offers a wide selection of craft beer and wine, a modest selection of fresh produce and bulk foods, too.
 Plus, it’s open until midnight.

-Urban farms and foodie charm define this Northeast Portland strip, once home to one of the earliest dairies in East Portland.
+Urban farms and foodies define this Northeast Portland strip, once home to one of the earliest dairies in East Portland.
+42nd Ave is one of the most charming areas for eating, dancing, recreation and immersing yourself in the local community.

 Lined with street art, galleries, restaurants and bars, this Northeast Portland neighborhood is best known for its colorful monthly street fair.